poweruptime/poweruptime/README.md

 - Always wanted to share my uptime monitoring instance with friends (so they can track their own services).
 - Wanted to build something with [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).
 - Wanted to try out a mono-repo with modern Angular and Kotlin Spring Boot.
-- Needed a project to take my mind of work.